bhisaac/5eFP/5eFP-SRD.md

 The Five Energies Focus Practice (5eFP) is a tabletop role-playing game (TRPG) experience that combines fun and immersive gameplay with deepening levels of self-exploration.
 Inspired by the D20 fifth edition rules, 5eFP's dedication and inspiration rules are system-agnostic and can be used with any TRPG.

-> While the 5eFP System Reference Document (5eFP-SRD) is in development, this Introduction is aimed at TRPG players who want to explore a new way of playing with minimal focus on self-reflective and self-exploration practices.
-5eFP-SRD appendices will include further information about 5eFP for those who want to understand and use 5eFP as a healing modality and philosophical worldview as we get closer to completing the final draft.

 _**Five Energies.**_ 5eFP is based on and inspired by the D20 fifth edition rules, which condenses all traditional D20 fifth edition skills into five essentials universal to all TRPGS: Insight, Medicine, Perception, Performance, and Survival.
 Skills are energies we use to affect change in the 5eFP game and real life (RL).
 Five Energies also refers to five elemental qualities: earth, water, fire, air, and aether.

 _**Focus.**_ Learning and gaining proficiency requires focus, time, and attention.
 Focus begins with cultivating greater awareness of thoughts, feelings, and instincts as sensations arise within the body.
 Reaching the next level of experience brings about greater awareness and deeper access to life's energy sourced from within ourselves.